Cc618/Riddim/examples/README.md

 1. [Primes](primes.rid) : Displays a list of prime numbers
 1. [Documentation](doc.rid) : Learn how to document your code and generate documentation pages using autodoc
 1. [Files](files.rid) : Learn to read / write files
+1. [Average Word Length](avg_word_len.rid) : Given a text, compute the average word length.
+    Functional methods provided by the standard library are used.